 - Can lysosomal function be modulated for therapeutic purposes?

 To address these questions, we combine live cell imaging to monitor the dynamic recruitment of proteins to lysosomes with proteomic approaches to define the molecular basis for this recruitment and high-throughput siRNA screening to identify new mechanisms controlling lysosomal homeostasis.
-We furthermore seek to place these findings in a physiological context through analysis of mouse models of neurodegenerative disease.
+We seek to place these findings in a physiological context through analysis of mouse models of neurodegenerative disease.
+With the advent of robust protocols for the differentiation of human induced pluripotent stem cells (iPSCs) to neurons combined with CRISPR-based tools for genome editing, we are increasingly using human neurons as a model system to investigate both the physiological functions of lysosome as well as their contributions to neurodegenerative disease.